 The Financial Administration Act requires annual reporting to Parliament on the funding associated with the investments.

 8.2 Commercial Confidentiality

-Notwithstanding the requirement to provide timely and comprehensive information on the EFA to Canadians, the names of individual counterparties or the securities held in the EFA shall not be disclosed for reasons of financial stability
+Notwithstanding the requirement to provide timely and comprehensive information on the EFA to Canadians, the names of individual counterparties or the securities held in the EFA shall not be disclosed for reasons of financial stability and commercial confidentiality.

 The SIP shall be reviewed regularly.
 Until the Minister of Finance otherwise amends and approves the SIP and the governance and risk management frameworks, they shall remain in effect.

 The following Strategic Portfolio Parameters have been established to ensure that the liquid assets held in the EFA meet the primary objectives of maintaining liquidity and preserving capital.
 The parameters define eligible investments for the EFA and specify limits to protect the liquidity and capital value of EFA investments.